plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.1 Authority of Rôle-Fillers

-When filling a Rôle, you have the authority to take any action or make any decision to enact your Rôle’s Purpose or Redevabilités, as long as you don't break a rule defined in this Constitution.
+When filling a Rôle, you have the authority to take any action or make any decision to enact your Rôle’s Raison d’Être or Redevabilités, as long as you don't break a rule defined in this Constitution.

 #### 2.1.1 Don't Violate Policies

 While acting in a Rôle, you may not violate any Policies of the Rôle itself or of any Circle containing the Rôle.

-#### 2.1.2 Don't Impact Domains
+#### 2.1.2 Don't Impact Domaines

-In service of your Rôle, you have the authority to impact and control your Rôle's Domains.
+In service of your Rôle, you have the authority to impact and control your Rôle's Domaines.

-You may also impact any Domain held by a Circle containing your Rôle and not further delegated, or any Domain such a Circle itself may impact.
+You may also impact any Domaine held by a Circle containing your Rôle and not further delegated, or any Domaine such a Circle itself may impact.
 But if you believe your impact will be substantially difficult or expensive to undo, you need advance permission.

-You may not exert control or cause a material impact on a Domain delegated to a Rôle or Circle that doesn't contain your Rôle, unless you get permission.
-Nor may you do so on a Domain owned by another sovereign entity without permission.
+You may not exert control or cause a material impact on a Domaine delegated to a Rôle or Circle that doesn't contain your Rôle, unless you get permission.
+Nor may you do so on a Domaine owned by another sovereign entity without permission.

-When you need permission to impact a Domain, you may get it from whomever controls that Domain.
-You may also get permission by announcing your intent to take a specific action, and inviting anyone with a relevant Domain to object.
+When you need permission to impact a Domaine, you may get it from whomever controls that Domaine.
+You may also get permission by announcing your intent to take a specific action, and inviting anyone with a relevant Domaine to object.
 You must then wait a reasonable time to allow responses.
-If no one objects in that time, you then have permission to impact any Domains owned by any Rôle in the Organisation that your announcement reached.
+If no one objects in that time, you then have permission to impact any Domaines owned by any Rôle in the Organisation that your announcement reached.
 You may assume a written announcement reached anyone who typically reads messages in the channel you used.
 Any permission so granted only applies while taking the specific action you announced.
 A Policy may further change or constrain this process.

 #### 2.1.3 Don't Spend Money

 While energizing your Rôle, you may not spend any money or other assets unless you first get authorized to do so.
-This authorization must come from a Circle that already has control of those resources for spending purposes.
+This authorization must come from a Circle that already has control of those resources for spending Raison d’Êtres.
 It counts as spending if you dispose of significant property of the Circle, or significantly limit any of its rights.

 To get authorized to spend, you must announce your intent to spend in writing to the Circle you're seeking authorization from.
 You must share this announcement where all Circle Members of that Circle will typically see it.
 Your statement must include the reason for the spending, and the Rôle you'll spend from.
 You must then wait a reasonable time to allow consideration and responses.
 Any recipient of your announcement may escalate the spending for extra consideration.
 You may not proceed with the spending if escalated, however a Circle Lead of that Circle may reverse an escalation, as may the person who escalated it.
 Once a reasonable time has passed and no escalations stand, your Rôle gains control of those resources.
-You may spend them for your stated purpose, or further authorize others to.
+You may spend them for your stated Raison d’Être, or further authorize others to.
 The Circle you got authorization from in turn loses this control, however a Circle Lead of that Circle may revoke the authorization at any time.

 A Policy may change this process in any way, or directly authorize a Rôle to control spending of the Circle's resources.